 Whenever possible, don’t drop expended/empty magazines on the ground.
 Use a dump pouch, or even a pocket if need be.
 I don’t recommend putting expended magazines back into the mag pouch, as making this a habit can come back to bite you in a combat scenario.

 To sum it all up, use only quality magazines and take care of them every now and then so they won’t let you down.
-And don’t hesitate to dispose of them.
-New magazines are cheap.
-How much is your life worth?
+AR mag cleaning and maintenance will extend the life of your equipment, but don’t hesitate to dispose of them when they’ve reached the end of their service life.
+Remember new magazines are cheap, but your life isn’t.